InnoPaaS API Getting Started Guide

 ```

-Click the \[Copy] button in the app list to copy the AppKey
+Click the \[Copy] button in the application list to copy the AppKey

 1\.
-Select the application and get the \[Token] button to produce the Authorization information required for the app to access APIs in production,**We do not store customers' token information; each generation will invalidate previously generated tokens.
-If the app's token is already used in your production environment, use this feature with caution.
-The old token becoming invalid may cause inability to access the API normally.**
+Select an application and get the \[Token] button.
+Generate the Authorization information required for the app to access the API,**We do not store customers' Token information.
+Each time a new Token is generated, the previously generated Token will become invalid.
+If this app's Token is already being used in your production environment, please use this feature with caution.
+Invalidating the original Token may result in inability to access the API normally.**

-* Choose the token expiration time; default is never expires, but you can also specify an expiration date. &#x20;
+* Choose the Token expiration time.
+By default, it never expires, but you can also specify an expiration date. &#x20;

 ## Configure WebHook callback address